An accurate and efficient framework for modelling the surface chemistry of ionic materials: Results

 \subsection{Reliable insights at the atomic-level}

-The automated nature and low cost of the autoSKZCAM framework enables a comprehensive exploration of the configurations the adsorbate can adopt in each adsorbate--surface system.
-Beyond \ce{H2O} and \ce{CH3OH}, we have used this framework to settle similar debates found within the literature on the adsorption configuration of N$_2$O, CO$_2$ and NO on MgO(001) as well as CO$_2$ on \ce{TiO2} rutile(110).
-Here, inaccuracies in DFAs within DFT can lead to ambiguities when determining the stable adsorption configuration through two possibilities: (1) the DFA predicts the wrong stable adsorption configuration; or (2) a metastable adsorption configuration fortuitously matches the experimental $H_\textrm{ads}$.
-The high accuracy of the autoSKZCAM framework ensures that the experimental $H_\textrm{ads}$ is only reproduced when the correct stable adsorption configuration (corresponding to the most negative $H_\textrm{ads}$) has been identified.
+The automated nature and affordable cost of the autoSKZCAM framework allows us to compare the $H_\text{ads}$ across several configurations which the adsorbate can adopt in each adsorbate--surface system.
+Beyond \ce{H2O} and \ce{CH3OH}, we have used this framework to identify the most stable adsorption configuration of N$_2$O, CO$_2$ and NO on MgO(001) as well as CO$_2$ on \ce{TiO2} rutile(110) --- systems where there have been debate within the literature.
+Here, inaccuracies in the DFAs within DFT can lead to ambiguities when determining the stable adsorption configuration through two possibilities: (1) the DFA predicts the wrong stable adsorption configuration; or (2) a metastable adsorption configuration fortuitously matches the experimental $H_\textrm{ads}$.
+As verified in Fig.~\ref{fig:many_molecules}, the autoSKZCAM framework ensures that the experimental $H_\textrm{ads}$ is only reproduced when the correct stable adsorption configuration (corresponding to the most negative $H_\textrm{ads}$) has been identified.